alanwatsonforster/glass/src/glass/aircraftdata/Tu-4.md

 ### Radar

-The Tu-4 has the RPB RPB Kobal’t or Kobal’t-M rada, a copy of the APQ-13 re-engineered by NII-17 (Guerrero).
+The Tu-4 has the RPB Kobal’t or Kobal’t-M rada, a copy of the APQ-13 re-engineered by NII-17 (Guerrero).
 Added in [ e772cc7](https://github.com/alanwatsonforster/glass/commit/e772cc7f6fb69cf92f2bb66bc33c5481edd0d720).

 Information on [AN/APQ-13](https://www.radartutorial.eu/19.kartei/11.ancient3/karte053.en.html).
 PRF is 1350 or 675 Hz, giving ranges of 140 miles.
 The instrumented range is 100 nm = 115 miles.

+NATO name is "Mushroom" <https://www.secretprojects.co.uk/threads/ascc-reporting-names-for-soviet-avionics.5516/>

 ### Bomb Load